Sohel440/Homomorphic-operation/README.md

-# 🔐 A Secure Two-party Basic Arithmetic Evaluation System using Homomorphic Encryption #
+# 🔐 Secure Two-Party Arithmetic Evaluation System with Homomorphic Encryption

 ## ✨ Overview

-This work presents a secure two-party arithmetic evaluation system leveraging **Homomorphic Encryption (HE)** to enable computations on **encrypted data without decryption**.
-We are mainly considering a **client-server model**, where a client encrypts its input data and selects an arithmetic operation to be performed, which is then evaluated homomorphically on the server end.
-The final result is returned in encrypted form, preserving the data privacy and confidentiality throughout the process.

-This project is powered by the **TenSEAL library** and includes a **Tkinter-based GUI** for user interaction.
-It supports multiple homomorphic schemes including **BFV, Paillier, and CKKS**, covering both integer and floating-point numbers.
+This project implements a **secure two-party computation system** using **Homomorphic Encryption (HE)**, enabling privacy-preserving arithmetic operations on encrypted data.
+The system follows the client-server model where:

+- **Client** encrypts input data and selects operations.

+- **Server** performs computations without decrypting the data.

+- Results remain encrypted until returned to the client.

+Built with **TenSEAL**, the system supports multiple HE schemes **(BFV, Paillier, CKKS)** for **integer and floating-point** operations, featuring a user-friendly **Tkinter GUI**.

 ## 🎯 Key Features